faderzz/Hackintosh-Ventura/README.md

  **This is not a guide** it is just a log on how I have managed to make this build and the issues I faced.

 **UPDATE:** I have managed to revive this project.
-I have had to buy a sata cable and a new harddrive for this project.
+I have had to buy a sata cable and a new hard-drive for this project.
+I have removed the outdated information since I'll be doing this from scratch.

 ## Hackintosh Build Specs: